Leo-MathGuy/YandexLMS_Final/README.md

 ### Tests

-Unit and integration tests can be run for the entire project by running
+Unit and integration tests can be run for the entire project by running.

+WARNING: Running tests will delete the database

 ```bash
 go test ./...